svc333/overview/glossary/glossary.md

 ### experimental offering
 {: #x9774278}

-An offering that IBM makes available solely for evaluation and testing purposes, and might be unstable or not compatible with previous versions.
+An offering that {{site.data.keyword.IBM_notm}} makes available solely for evaluation and testing purposes, and might be unstable or not compatible with previous versions.
 An experimental offering can be discontinued with short notice.
 There are no warranties, SLAs or support provided, and experimental offerings are not intended for production use.

 ## F
 {: #glossf}